MicrosoftDocs/dynamics-365-fraud-protection/content/post-decision-action-rule.md

 WHEN <condition>
 ```

 DO is a keyword unique to action rules.
-You cannot use this keyword in Decision rules.
+You can't use this keyword in Decision rules.
 Only Action functions can be used following the DO keyword.
 For more information on available Action functions, please check [Language reference guide](fpl-lang-ref.md#model-functions)

 ### Examnple